dattran2k/Dat.20.30/README.md

 - A little knowledge about custom complicated view : https://github.com/dattran2k/AndroidSwipeBackLayout
 - Well knowledge about most common view : ViewPager2, FrameLayout, .......
 - Knowledgeable in animation : transition, Lottie library.
-- Skilled in working with MediaPlayer for video and audio playback.
+- Worked with media player with ExoPlayer
 - Proficient in using third-party libraries like Glide, EventBus, Shimmer, ExoPlayer, and more.
 ## Other 📄
 - Knowledgeable in Reactive programming.
 You can refer to my work on the topic here: https://github.com/dattran2k/About-NowInAndroid-flow